Pizzuti92/MG-MAMPOSSt/README.md

 - FORTRAN95 compiler
 - CMake 3.17.1
 - Python3.
 This would be needed for the additional plot.py script, which generates plot at the end of the MG-MAMPOSSt run (see below).
+- The software needs some basic math functions included in the libm FORTRAN library.

 ### Install with CMake